-Dried Fumbwa is obtained by dehydrating fresh fumbwa for several hours to reduce the water content.
-This product is 100% Natural, free of additives.
+Dry Fumbwa (sun dried) is obtained by dehydrating fresh fumbwa for several hours to reduce the water content.
+This product is 100% Natural, No any additives and Non GMO.

 Fumbwa, Okok, Okazi, Eru... whatever you call it, Gnetum africanum is a very popular plant in Africa.
 It is recognized as having therapeutic virtues.
 For example, in natural medicine, Okok is used to treat high blood pressure and hemorrhoids, but also against sore throat, dilation of the spleen and against constipation due to its high content of fibre.
 The health benefits of Fumbwa are an attribute of their rich antioxidants, vitamins and minerals content.Fumbwa is an excellent source of aspartic acid, dietary fibre, protein, vitamins, sodium, magnesium, calcium, iron, zinc, manganese, potassium, copper, glutamic acid, cysteine, leucine and essential amino acids that are required by the body.